 GCU thoroughly investigates sexual harassment and sexual violence complaints, regardless if the incident occurred on or off campus.
-In most cases, GCU provides multiple options for investigation and resolution of complaints, based on how the reporting party wishes to proceed.
+The Title IX Coordinator promptly makes supportive measures available to the parties upon receiving a complaint.
+At the time that supportive measures are offered, the university will inform the complainant that they may submit a formal complaint at that time or in the future, if they have not done so already.
 Investigations are required to utilize the preponderance of evidence standard ("more likely than not").

-Grand Canyon University is committed to:
+GCU is committed to:

-- Following grievance procedures that provide for the prompt, effective and equitable resolution of sexual harassment and sexual violence complaints - Ensuring staff will thoroughly, reliably and impartially investigate all complaints - Taking prompt and immediate steps to end the harassment, prevent its recurrence and address its effects - \bullet Protecting the involved parties and campus community during and upon the conclusion of the investigation
+- Following grievance procedures that provide for the prompt, effective and equitable resolution of sexual harassment and sexual violence complaints. - Ensuring staff will thoroughly, reliably and impartially investigate all complaints. - Taking prompt and immediate steps to end the harassment, prevent its recurrence and address its effects. - Protecting the involved parties and campus community during and upon the conclusion of the investigation.

 If the offender is unknown or is not a member of the GCU community, the Title IX Coordinator will assist individuals in connecting with appropriate campus resources, including assistance in contacting local authorities if the individual would like to file a criminal report.
 In addition, GCU may take other actions to protect the individual and campus community.

-Specific information on how investigations are conducted is found in the Gender-Based and Sexual Misconduct Policy available at gcu.edu/TitleIX
+Specific information on how investigations are conducted is found in the Title IX and Non-Discrimination Policy available at gcu.edu/TitleIX.